-This modern highway is approximately where the old Trinity Trail was opened up by early trappers and gold seekers.
+This modern highway is about where the old Trinity Trail was opened up by early trappers and gold seekers.
 Trappers of the Hudson’s Bay Company may have used this route to some extent in the 1830s and 1840s.
-The first rails were Indian trails, and the first white man to trawl this country used these paths.
+The first routes were Indian trails and the first white man to travel this country used these paths.
 The first definite knowledge of this route came from Major PB Reading, in 1848.

 These trails were for pack trains of horses and mules only.
 Such slow and laborious means of transportation delayed the development of the county and the coming of families.

 Highway 299 enters Trinity County from the east over Buckhorn Summit, then descends toward the Trinity River at Douglas City.
 It follows Weaver Creek to the historic town of Weaverville, then climbs Oregon Mountain with a vista of the La Grange Mine just past the summit.
 The highway rejoins the river at Junction City, and follows the beautiful Trinity River Gorge past dredger tailings of past-century mining and present-day river dredges.